 OBD2 Error Codes: P0101, P0102, P0113

 The engine air filter screens out contaminants like dust, dirt, and other debris before they enter the motor.
-To prevent obstruction, manufacturers usually suggest replacing the air filter every 12,000 to 15,000 miles.
+To prevent clogging, manufacturers typically suggest replacing the air filter every 12,000 to 15,000 miles.

-A clogged air filter can impede fresh air entering the engine, which is essential for combustion.
-Similar to a faulty fuel injector, a blocked air filter can lead to misfires, causing the RPMs to increase when accelerating.
+A blocked air filter can impede fresh air entering the engine, which is essential for combustion.
+Similar to a faulty fuel injector, a obstructed air filter can lead to misfires, causing the RPMs to increase when accelerating.

 4. Vacuum Leak